kingofknights/quest-for-shopping/README.md

 	./a.out data.csv

-Attention this executable file take argv[] input, if one run it with argument, the program will crash stating CORE DUMP.
+Attention this executable file take argv[] input, if one run it without argument, the program will crash stating CORE DUMP.